SuperFlyz81/udacity-nd0011-005-capstone-travel-app/README.md

   * a Back-end web application framework for Node.js.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Basically, Express allows you to spin up a web server and then add additional features and middleware to that web server.
 Express also handles all HTTP routing (a.k.a. client requests) on our behalf.
   * https://expressjs.com
 * **Webpack**
   * Webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 It supports many loaders and plugins to allow you to, for example, transpile SASS (a CSS extension language) to CSS, minify your JavaScript, HTML, and style sheet files into smaller files for quicker website load times, create production and development specific website builds, and provide offline functionality to your website using service workers.
+Webpack also includes the webpack-dev-server.
+This provides you with a rudimentary web server and the ability to use live reloading.
+Live reloading greatly assists with web design and web development since it allows you to see your client-side design and code changes in real-time.
   * https://webpack.js.org
 * **Other dependencies**
   * Please see the project's package.json, webpack.dev.js, and webpack.prod.js files for all other Node, Express, and Webpack dependencies that were used in this project.
-Details on most of these dependencies can be found be searching for the dependency package's name in the search bar at the Node Package Manager website at:
+Details on most of these dependencies can be found by searching for the dependency package's name in the search bar at the Node Package Manager website at:
   * https://www.npmjs.com

 [(Back to top)](#table-of-contents)